Discover more

 Day 5

-** The following applies to the water transfer in the rainy season: The travel time in the boat is relatively long in the dry season due to the lower water level.
-This can result in the journey being experienced as tiring.
-Guests with back problems and/or physical limitations should take this into account.
+** The following applies to the water transfer during the dry season: Due to lower water levels, the boat journey can take considerably longer.
+As a result, the trip may be experienced as physically demanding.
+Guests with back problems and/or physical limitations should take this into consideration.

-*** Departure time depends on the pick-up location and may differ from the stated time.
-Please note that a delay of +/-15 minutes may occur.
-Your voucher or invoice states your pick-up location and departure time.
+*** Departure times depend on the pick-up location and may vary from the time indicated above.
+Please note that delays of approximately +/- 15 minutes may occur.
+Your exact pick-up location and departure time will be stated on your voucher or invoice.

 Frequently Asked Questions